-A broad definition of the term academic literacies would include "the reading, writing, speaking, listening, and thinking skills, dispositions, and habits of mind that students need for academic success" (Warschauer et al, 2004).
-The term encompasses the ability to critically read and interpret a wide range of texts, to write competently in a range of scholarly genres, and to engage in and contribute to sophisticated academic discussion.
-This course aims to help students to understand and develop their academic literacy.
-It opens up texts in academic and research areas such as book and journal reviews, library- and research- based essays and research reports (dissertations and theses) for analysis and critique.
-It makes extensive reference to findings from genre and corpus-based analyses and allows participants to analyze and compose texts in areas of disciplinary interest.
+This course aims to help students to understand and develop their academic literacy skills.
+It opens up for analysis and critique texts in academic and research text types such as book and journal reviews, library-and research-based essays and research reports (dissertations and theses).
+It makes extensive reference to findings from genre and corpus-based analyses, and allows participants to examine texts in their areas of disciplinary interest.